-As tragic as Richard Pryor's life story may seem, it also helped create the comedy in his act.
-He escaped childhood hardships by watching movies and loved to laugh at Bill Cosby, the comedian he would model himself after.
-But it wasn't until he played himself on stage that Pryor's rise to the top began.
-Without the pain and heartbreak he experienced to fuel his honest observations about life, he might not have gotten there.
+As tragic as Richard Pryor's life story may appear at a glance, his struggles and misfortune helped create and fuel the comedy in his act.
+Not until Pryor played himself on stage did his rise to the top truly begin.
+Without the pain and heartbreak he experienced, he may not have gotten there.

 Richard Pryor began his career in the 1960s, a time of change for civil rights as well as comedy, which was previously all about jokes.
-When Pryor got on stage and shared his observations, especially about the black experience, he did something no one else was doing.
+When Pryor got on stage and shared his observations, especially about the experiences of Black Americans, he was forging a revolutionary path in comedy.
 His use of profanity was controversial, but not enough to stop his career from rising throughout the '70s.
-Several Richard Pryor movies, including Blazing Saddles and Stir Crazy, are considered comedy classics.
-Pryor is considered one of the greatest stand up comedians for turning the sad facts about his life into material for his act.
-Even Bill Cosby once said, "For Richard, the line between comedy and tragedy is as fine as you can paint it."
+Several Richard Pryor movies, including Blazing Saddles and Stir Crazy, are considered comedy classics, and Pryor is considered one of comedy's greatest stand-ups for turning the sad facts of his life into material for his act.

-For many years, it was believed the fire was an accident, started when Pryor was freebasing cocaine.
-He even joked about it in his act saying, "One thing I learned was that you can run really fast when you're on fire."
-It wasn't until a 1986 interview with Barbara Walters that the truth finally came out and Pryor admitted he had doused himself in rum and lit himself on fire in a suicide attempt.
+For years, many believed the fire to be an accident, started when Pryor was freebasing.
+He even joked about it in his act, saying, "One thing I learned was that you can run really fast when you're on fire."
+Not until a 1986 interview with Barbara Walters did Pryor finally admit he had doused himself in rum and lit himself on fire in an attempt to end his own life.

 He Was Kicked Out Of Catholic School And Was Violated By A Priest

-While in the Army, Pryor proved he may have picked up a few traits from his family after stabbing a white officer for laughing during an Imitation of Life screening.
-When he got into drugs later in his life, Pryor's erratic behavior when he was angered became even worse.
-He was accused of beating up a clerk at a hotel and using a fork to stab a landlord.
-Pryor's drug use eventually became so bad that he was living on a $100 a day cocaine habit.
+While in the Army, Pryor stabbed a white officer for laughing during an Imitation of Life screening.
+When he became involved in drugs later in life, Pryor's erratic behavior worsened.
+He was accused of assaulting a clerk at a hotel and using a fork to stab a landlord.
+Pryor's drug use eventually became so bad that he was spending upwards of $100 per day on crack.